-The postdoctoral research associate will work with the project team of educational researchers from Michigan State University (Elizabeth Phillips, Alden Edson, Kristen Bieda, and Joseph Krajcik) in collaboration with Concord Consortium to develop and test a set of digital resources for middle school mathematics classrooms.
-The postdoctoral research associate will:
+The postdoctoral research associate will work with the project team from Michigan State University (Elizabeth Phillips, Alden Edson, Kristen Bieda, and Joseph Krajcik) in collaboration with The Concord Consortium to develop and test a set of digital resources. https://connectedmath.msu.edu/teacher-support/curriculum-perspectives/cu...The research associate will:

 The successful applicant will have a doctoral degree in mathematics education or a related field.
 A background in mathematics education, design research, mathematics curriculum, and/or learning progressions is preferred.
 Applicants should have demonstrated interest in design research and the ability to work collaboratively with researchers and practitioners.